Ubayed-Bin-Sufian/sugar-docs/src/contributing.md

 Contributing
 ============

-We use the pull-request model, see [GitHub's help on pull-request](https://help.github.com/articles/using-pull-requests).
+We use the pull-request model.
+See [GitHub's help on pull-requests](https://help.github.com/articles/using-pull-requests).

 In brief, you will:

-* on GitHub, find and fork the source repository;
+* On GitHub, find and fork the source repository.
-* on your computer, clone your fork repository,
+* On your computer, clone your forked repository.
-* commit your changes in a new branch;
+* Commit your changes in a new branch.
-* push your branch and submit a pull-request for it;
+* Push your branch and submit a pull request.
-* go through the review process until your pull-request is merged; and
+* Go through the review process until your pull request is merged.

 Please note there is no need to ask permission to work on an issue.
 You should check for pull requests linked to an issue you are addressing; if there are none, then assume nobody has done anything.
 Begin to fix the problem, test, make your commits, push your commits, then make a pull request.
 Mention an issue number in the pull request, but not the commit message.
-These practices allow the competition of ideas (Sugar Labs is a meritocracy).
+These practices encourage the competition of ideas (Sugar Labs is a meritocracy).

 Modifying Activities